 Famed televangelist Oral Roberts founded the university in 1962 as a Christian institution.
 Nearly 4,000 students come from all 50 states plus 89 other nations to the campus in Tulsa, Oklahoma.
 Currently, Oral Roberts University (ORU) offers 76 undergraduate programs, 12 master’s degrees, and 2 doctoral degrees.

 ORU emphasizes “Whole Person Education” to prepare students spiritually, intellectually, physically, and socially to take on future endeavors.
 To that end, the school offers 15 online Bachelor’s degrees, 3 online Master’s degrees, and 2 online post-graduate Certificates.
-The university recently added new undergraduate degrees in Financial Management and Human Resource Management, a new Master of Curriculum and Instruction, and a new Master of School Administration.
+Recently, the university added a number of degree options:

-To earn the bachelor’s degree, students need to complete 128 credit hours.
+To earn a bachelor’s degree, students need to complete 128 credit hours.
 Other course requirements include business law, algebra, communication, Biblical literature, American government, and science.
-Within the Finance curriculum, grades applied to the student’s major must be a C or higher.
+In order to stay in good standing, grades applied to the student’s major must be a C or higher.
 The credit hours break down to 54 to 57 general education hours, 30 hours in the major, 36 cognate (related) hours, and 5 to 8 elective hours.

 University of Oklahoma